6638maggie-gitau/6638maggie-gitau/README.md

 * Responsive and user-friendly interface
 * State management using React Context API

-## ✍️ Writing

-Beyond software development, I'm also a novelist who enjoys creating compelling stories filled  with  emotions, growth, and unforgettable characters.
-Writing allows me to express creativity in a different way  while sharpening my storytelling and problem-solving skills.

 ## 🌱 Currently Learning

 * Advanced React patterns and state management